 - What minors are best for HPA students?

 Approximately one-third of HPA students complete a minor.
-The best minor depends on your career goals, but the ones we find to be most highly recommended include Bioethics and Medical Humanities Minor (BMH), Biology Minor (BIOL), Business/Liberal Arts Minor (BUSLA), Communication Arts and Sciences Minor (CAS), Civic and Community Engagement Minor (CIVCM), Economics Minor (ECON), Entrepreneurship and Innovation Minor (ENTI), Gerontology Minor (GERON), Human Development and Family Studies Minor (HDFS), Information Systems and Statistical Analysis Minor (ISSA), Information Sciences and Technology Minor (IST), Information Sciences and Technology in Health Policy and Administration Minor (ISHPA), Labor Studies and Employment Relations Minor (LER), Leadership Development (LDEV), Organizational Leadership Minor (OLEAD), Political Science Minor (PLSC), Psychology Minor (PSY), Rehabilitation and Human Services Minor (RHS), Sociology Minor (SOC), and Spanish Minor (SPAN), Statistics Minor (STAT)
+The best minor depends on your career goals, but the ones we find to be most highly recommended include Bioethics and Medical Humanities Minor (BMH), Biology Minor (BIOL), Business/Liberal Arts Minor (BUSLA), Communication Arts and Sciences Minor (CAS), Civic and Community Engagement Minor (CIVCM), Economics Minor (ECON), Entrepreneurship and Innovation Minor (ENTI), Gerontology Minor (GERON), Human Development and Family Studies Minor (HDFS), Information Sciences and Technology Minor (IST), Information Sciences and Technology in Health Policy and Administration Minor (ISHPA), Labor and Human Resources Minor (LHR), Leadership Development (LDEV), Organizational Leadership Minor (OLEAD), Political Science Minor (PLSC), Psychology Minor (PSY), Rehabilitation and Human Services Minor (RHS), Sociology Minor (SOC), and Spanish Minor (SPAN), Statistics Minor (STAT)

 Information on these minors and more can be found in the Undergraduate Bulletin.

 - How do I declare a minor?